 The Research Data Center (RDC LIfBi) offers specific services for researchers.
 It is primarily responsible for the provision and documentation of data collected in the studies and projects of the Leibniz Institute for Educational Trajectories.
 The National Educational Panel Study (NEPS), which is jointly carried out in collaboration with a nationwide network, is a key focus in this context.
 The RDC is in charge of the elaborate and careful preparation and documentation of the collected data.
 To this end, it operates appropriate infrastructures that enable registered researchers to access data in a flexible way and in accordance with data protection regulations.

-It is supported by the Software Development unit, which develops customized solutions such as the NEPSplorer—an online portal offering a quick and uncomplicated overview of all data records and survey instruments.
+It is supported by the working unit Software Development, which develops customized solutions such as the NEPSplorer—an online portal offering a quick and uncomplicated overview of all data records and survey instruments.
 And through our NEPSforum, the expertise of the RDC is available and easily accessible to all researchers.